 Criminal Defense Lawyer in Franklin County, MO

 Criminal Defense Lawyer Franklin County, MO.
-Being arrested and accused of a crime, even a small one such as a moving violation or driving while intoxicated, can alter someone’s life forever.
-Not only will your reputation among colleagues, friends, and family be permanently affected, if found guilty you will be facing major penalties varying from fines to time spent performing community service to even time in jail.
-Furthermore, if your charges are felonies, if you are convicted your rights as a citizen will be heavily restricted, including the inability to vote or own a firearm.
+Being arrested and accused of a crime, even a minor one such as a traffic ticket or driving while intoxicated, can alter someone’s life permanently.
+Not only will your reputation among colleagues, friends, and family be permanently soiled, if found guilty you will be facing major penalties varying from fines to hours spent performing community service to even time in jail.
+Furthermore, if your charges are felonies, a conviction means your rights as a citizen will be heavily limited, including being unable to vote or own a firearm.

-Having the correct Franklin County criminal defense lawyer representing you in a court of law can make the difference between your charges being lowered, if not completely eliminated, and having to face these penalties.
-You need a lawyer who gives your case the ultimate in personal care and attention, who will map out a smart, successful defense strategy custom-made for your own situation, and do everything in their power to minimize—or even eliminate—the effect that criminal charges can have on your life.
+Having the ideal Franklin County criminal defense lawyer representing you in the courtoroom can your charges being lowered, if not completely eliminated, and having to suffer these punishments.
+You need a lawyer who gives your case the best in personal care and attention, who will map out an intelligent, winning defense strategy tailor-made for your unique circumstances, and do everything in their power to minimize—or even eliminate—the effect that criminal charges can have on your life.

-The veteran Franklin County, MO criminal defense lawyers at Combs Law Group are here to assist Franklin County-area citizens from all walks of life who are looking at criminal charges limit the effect they have on their lives, reputations, and freedom.
-Our standard of providing successful, client-focused legal representation is unrivalled among criminal defense lawyers in Franklin County.
+The experienced Franklin County, MO criminal defense lawyers at Combs Law Group are here to help Franklin County-area citizens from all walks of life who are looking at criminal charges reduce the effect they have on their freedom, lives, and reputations.
+Our standard of offering successful, client-focused legal representation is unequaled among criminal defense lawyers in Franklin County.
 We are eager to talk to you about your case today and offer free, no-obligation initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Law Group in your corner, call us at (314) 900-HELP or talk to us online today.
+If you are facing criminal charges and want to put the attorneys at Combs Law Group to work for you, give us a call at (314) 900-HELP or contact online today.

 A Complete Franklin County, MO Criminal Defense Lawyer

-The experienced Franklin County, MO criminal defense lawyers at Combs Law Group handle a extensive variety of case types and criminal charges, including:
+The experienced Franklin County, MO criminal defense lawyers at Combs Law Group take a wide variety of case types and criminal charges, including:

-Working with the right lawyer can be the difference between your case being decided in your favor and losing your rights and freedoms.
-Unlike other Franklin County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Law Group, you can rest easy knowing that you can talk to your Franklin County, MO criminal defense lawyer 24/7 to talk about the facts of your case, legal strategy, or any other topic.
-No matter where you are, what time it is, or your present circumstances, you will have a direct line to your attorney to listen and understand you in your time of need.
+Working with the right lawyer can make the difference between your case being decided in your favor and being deprived of your rights and freedoms.
+In contrast with other Franklin County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
+When you choose Combs Law Group, you can rest assured that you can contact your Franklin County, MO criminal defense lawyer at any time, day or night, to chat about the facts of your case, legal strategy, or anything else.
+Regardless of where you are, the time of day, or your present circumstances, you will have a dedicated line to your attorney to be a friendly listener in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you are ever questioned by the police, you may think that if you “lay low” or say the right thing, you will be fine and they will not hassle you further.
-However, this is not always the case, and you should take any criminal investigation seriously and be ready to talk to a veteran St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may think that if you “lay low” or say what they want to hear, you will be fine and they will not give you any more trouble.
+However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to talk to a veteran St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not believe you should talk to a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
-Here are a few instances where calling a Franklin County defense lawyer is the right move to make:
+It is 100% possible that you may not think that it is necessary to talk to a criminal defense lawyer, but calling one could vastly improve the result of your case.
+Here are a few instances where calling a Franklin County defense lawyer is the right decision:

-- When investigators “just want to ask questions”.
-If you were at a crime scene and were just passing through, it’s safe to talk to the police.
-However, you still need to mind your words, as the police did not directly witness the crime: after all, this is why they are talking to you to begin with.
-A younger or excited officer could see your statement the wrong way and think that you are a person of interest.
-If police want your eyewitness account, request if you can make an appointment with a detective.
-This way, you can call an attorney, go over what you saw and how you fit into the situation, and make sure what you say to the police emphasizes that you were just a bystander.
-If the facts of your case are less obvious and could possibly place you under suspicion, it’s a good idea to hire a criminal defense lawyer to protect your rights.
+- When police “just want to ask questions”.
+If you were at the scene of a crime and were in no way involved it, it’s logical to talk to the police.
+However, you still need to watch what you say, as the police did not directly witness the crime: after all, this is why they are looking for witnesses in the first place.
+An inexperienced or excited officer could take your account the wrong way and think that you are a person of interest.
+If police want your witness statement, request if you can make an appointment with the officer.
+This way, you can call an attorney, discuss what you saw and how you were involved, and make sure what you tell the police clearly establishes that you were an innocent bystander.
+If the facts of your case are not clear and could possibly place you under suspicion, you may want to hire a criminal defense lawyer to safeguard your rights.

-- When police want you to sign a document.
-Police cannot force you to do anything unless they have a reasonable hunch that you committed a crime.
-The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and greatly limits their power to obtain search warrants or require you to grant access to personal information.
-But, police will from time to time ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
-If the police ask you to sign one of these papers, politely say no and request to speak with a lawyer.
-Voluntarily allowing the police to obtain access to these records, even if they did not have a legal reason to ask for them, automatically renders them admissible in court as evidence, so it is crucial to know your rights at all times.
+- When police want you to sign something.
+Police cannot compel you to do anything unless they have a reasonable hunch that you committed a crime.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and greatly sanctions their ability to get search warrants or make you grant access to personal information.
+But, police will occasionally ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your system.
+If the police ask you to sign one of these forms, politely decline and request to speak with a lawyer.
+Voluntarily allowing the police to gain access to these records, even if they did not have a legitimate reason to ask for them, automatically makes them admissible in court as evidence, so it is key to know your rights at all times.

 - When you have been arrested for a crime.
-This is the most undoubtable time you need a criminal defense lawyer in Franklin County, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any inquiries without an attorney being present, and call a Franklin County criminal defense lawyer who can help you defend yourself against charges and accusations.
+This is the most obvious time you need a criminal defense lawyer in Franklin County, MO.
+If you are ever actually detained by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any interrogation without an attorney being present, and call a Franklin County criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Franklin County, MO

-If there’s one thing that Franklin County drivers do not like to see in their rear-view mirror, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all over Franklin County, MO know that local municipal law enforcement uses traffic enforcement not to promote good driving habits, but sometimes as a way to fill city coffers (especially if the town you were pulled over in has a dwindling property tax base, or indeed does not have a property tax at all).
+If there’s one thing that Franklin County drivers do not want to see behind them, it’s the distinctive sight of police sirens pulling them over for a moving violation.
+Motorists all around Franklin County, MO know that local municipal police departments use traffic tickets not to promote good driving habits, but sometimes as a way to fill city coffers (especially if the town you are driving through has a declining property tax base, or indeed does not have a property tax at all).

-Being given a traffic ticket in Franklin County, MO isn’t just a nuisance, it’s also a drain on your finances.
-If you decide to pay your Franklin County traffic ticket, you effectively plead guilty to the charges you were accused of and they go on your driving record.
-Depending on the type of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
-Tickets usually cannot be removed from your driving record for a minimum of three years, as well, which means that if you are pulled over again during this period you could be subject to increased penalties.
+Being given a traffic ticket in Franklin County, MO isn’t just a pain, it’s also a drain on your finances.
+If you decide to pay your Franklin County traffic ticket, you effectively plead guilty to the charges you were pulled over for and they go on your driving record.
+Depending on the severity of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets in general cannot be struck from your driving record for a minimum of three years, as well, which means that if you are pulled over again during this period you could be looking at harsher penalties.

 A growing number of Franklin County drivers are choosing Combs Law Group as their Franklin County traffic ticket lawyer, and for good reason.
-Combs Law Group brings unequaled legal knowledge to all its cases, even small moving violations.
-Our firm works without rest to make sure that the charges on your traffic ticket are reduced to non-moving violations (which, after you’ve paid them, are removed from your record or affect insurance premiums) or have your ticket dismissed due to police not following proper procedure.
-Best of all, our top-notch Franklin County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, allowing you access to first-rate legal services at a price you would not expect.
-If you have recently been issued a traffic ticket in Franklin County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Franklin County traffic ticket fixed.
+Combs Law Group brings unmatched legal acumen to every one of its cases, even small moving violations.
+Our firm works without rest to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or influence insurance premiums) or have your ticket dismissed due to police not following proper procedure.
+Best of all, our top-notch Franklin County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, giving you access to first-rate legal services at a price you would not expect.
+If you have recently been issued a traffic ticket in Franklin County, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Franklin County traffic ticket.

-When you have been accused of a crime, from a small traffic ticket for not properly changing lanes to serious felonies, talk to a seasoned Franklin County, MO criminal defense lawyer at Combs Law Group first.
-Call us at (314) 900-HELP or contact us online to schedule a free review of your case.
-Our firm is here to chat with you at a time that fits your schedule to help you defend yourself against criminal indictments and keep your precious reputation amongst your community.
+When you have been charged with a crime, from a simple traffic ticket for failing to properly signal to serious felonies, talk to a skilled Franklin County, MO criminal defense lawyer at Combs Law Group first.
+Call us at (314) 900-HELP or contact us online to set up a free case review.
+Our firm is eager to chat with you at any time to help you defend yourself against criminal indictments and keep your hard-won reputation amongst family and friends.

 Local Criminal Defense Lawyer